 Funded by the NSW Environmental Trust, the program encourages and enables community and government organisations to protect, conserve and restore our valuable natural environment.

 Aim of the program

-The aim of the Restoration and Rehabilitation (R&R) program is to facilitate projects to prevent or reduce pollution, the waste stream or environmental degradation of any kind, run by community organisations and State and Local government organisations.
+The aim of the Restoration and Rehabilitation Program is to facilitate projects run by community organisations and government entities working to prevent or reduce environmental degradation of any kind.
 Through these projects, we also aim to improve the capacity of communities and organisations to protect, restore and enhance the environment.

-The objectives of the Environmental Restoration and Rehabilitation program are:
+The objectives of the Restoration and Rehabilitation Program are:

 - to restore degraded environmental resources, including rare and endangered ecosystems

 - to protect important ecosystems and habitats of rare and endangered flora and fauna

 - to prevent or minimise future environmental damage

 - to enhance the quality of specific environmental resources